 - Access to your accounts from anywhere, where ever you have internet access you can use your accounts, some packages even have applications which run on iPhone or Android.
 It is, therefore, possible to invoice your client as soon as a job is finished, before you have even left your customer.

-- You can share information with other people; anyone who needs to be able to access the records can login.
+- You can share information with other people; anyone who needs to be able to access the records can log in.
 You may need to limit the usage of other people

-- There is low start-up costs, as you do not need to purchase the software.
+- There are low start-up costs, as you do not need to purchase the software.
 Packages like QuickBooks and Sage have a fairly high purchase price and you may need to upgrade the software to ensure you are covered for support.